 If you're bitten or scratched by a wild, stray or unvaccinated animal care for the wound properly and contact your healthcare provider.
 The healthcare provider is required to report the incident to DHEC.

-If your child is bitten and you do not seek medical treatment for the wound, you are required to contact your local DHEC public health department to report the bite by the end of the following business day.
+If your child is bitten and you do not seek medical treatment for the wound, you are required to contact your regional DHEC Environmental Health Services office to report the bite by the end of the following business day.

 Healthcare Providers and Veterinarians:

 Consult with DHEC when evaluating possible rabies exposures.

 We can help you make decisions about post-exposure prophylaxis.